-March 18 is the Day of Remembrance of the victims of the Yered tragedy in South Ossetia.
+March 18 in South Ossetia celebrates the Day of Remembrance of the Victims of the Ered tragedy.
 Meetings and mourning events dedicated to this date are held in the republic.

-It was possible to find the burial place and identify the dead only two years later, in 1993.
+It was possible to find the burial place and identify the dead only after two years, in 1993.
 Commemorative events are also held here on this day.